-In late FY2012 the next generation of the IBM BlueGene series, BlueGene/Q, may be available for purchase.
-This machine, like its BG/L and BG/P predecessors, should perform very well on LQCD applications and may be competitive with commodity cluster and GPU-accelerated cluster hardware.
-The LQCD-Ext project will therefore evaluate BG/Q for deployment at BNL in FY2012.
+In the second half of calendar 2012, the next generation of the IBM BlueGene series, BlueGene/Q, will be available for purchase.
+This machine, like its BG/L and BG/P predecessors, should perform very well on LQCD applications and may be competitive with commodity cluster and accelerated cluster hardware.
+The LQCD-Ext project will therefore evaluate BG/Q for deployment at BNL in FY2013.
 Significant BlueGene expertise resides at BNL.
-If other hardware, such as a conventional cluster or a GPU-accelerated cluster, or a mixture of the two, is determined to be more cost effective and would better meet scientific demands in FY2012, the project will instead deploy that alternative.
+If other hardware, such as a conventional cluster or an accelerated cluster, or a mixture of the two, is determined to be more cost effective and would better meet scientific demands in FY2013, the project will instead deploy that alternative.